Shiny White Suburban

 On the same day of the event, a group of 50 pro-Palestine protesters gathered downtown to voice their disgust with a local congressman.
 The congressman had voted in a way that made him complicit in the murder of thousands of Palestinians, yelled a woman into a bullhorn.
 Women and children!
 Blood in the streets!
 Protestors responded to her calls, shrieking “MURDER!”
 Child-sized caskets covered in white sheets stained with fake blood were set out on the sidewalk.
 One man held a sign suggesting the congressman should be jailed for his vote.

-At some point, a local florist asked protestors to move up the street a few feet, so customers could better access her front entrance.
+At some point, a local florist asked protestors to move up the street a few feet, so customers could better access the entrance.
 They refused.
 The woman running the holiday event asked, too, assuring them that this was not a request to disband, just to better share the street.
 They refused.

 After two hours, the protestors moved on, and the holiday event sputtered to an early close.